 Court was ordained a minister and founded the Margaret Court Ministries in 1991.
 The Victory Life Centre (Perth) was established in 1995, and is now linked to 25 churches in Australia.

 In 1967, Court became a Member of the British Empire (MBE) for her services to sport and international relations.
 In 2007, Court was made an Officer of the Order of Australia (AO) for service to tennis as a player, as a mentor to junior female elite competitors and through professional development programs; and to the communities of Australia and Sri Lanka as the initiator of a range of pastoral care, social support and emergency accommodation projects.
+In 2021 Court was made a Companion of the Order of Australia (AC) for eminent service to tennis as an internationally acclaimed player and record holder and grand slam champion, and as a mentor of young sportspersons.

 In 1979, she was inducted into the International Tennis Hall of Fame at Newport, Rhode Island, USA, and in 1993, Rod Laver and Court became the inaugural players inducted into the Australian Tennis Hall of Fame.